dmych/cn/README.markdown

 ![](https://github.com/dmych/cn/raw/master/icon.png)

-Mac users have *Notational Velocity*, Linux users have nothing. **Coffee Notes** is crossplatform application inspired by *Notational Velocity*.
+Mac users have *Notational Velocity*, Linux users actually have nothing similar. **Coffee Notes** is crossplatform application inspired by *Notational Velocity*.

 Initial release was sketched by me while I was drinking coffee in the coffee house.